Print

 Judicial Bypass

-If you need a Judicial Bypass, the staff of Northland is here to help prepare you for this process.
-When you come in, we will verify your pregnancy and get some basic health information from you.
-Our advocates will prepare you to meet with your attorney and explain what it is like to go in front of the judge.
-We also explain the abortion procedure so that you understand the procedure and the aftercare.
-Most judges will ask you for your understanding about this.
+If you need a judicial bypass, the staff of Northland can help you prepare.
+When you come in, we will verify your pregnancy and get some basic health information.
+Our staff will prepare you to meet with your attorney and explain what it is like to go in front of the judge.
+We also explain the abortion procedure so that you understand it, since most judges will ask about this.

-You will receive the name and phone number of the attorney who has agreed to help you seek a judicial waiver from a judge.
+We will give you the name and phone number of the attorney who has agreed to help you get a judicial bypass from a judge.
 This lawyer will work with you FREE of charge.
-If you cannot come into our office to meet with a patient advocate, please call us.
-We will provide the phone numbers for the local attorney.
+If you cannot come into our office, please call us.
+We will provide the phone numbers for the local attorney over the phone.

-If you have more questions about your rights in Michigan as a pregnant teen, check out the Michigan Youth Rights (MY Rights) project by the Michigan Organization on Adolescent Sexual Health (MOASH).
+If you have more questions about your rights in Michigan as a pregnant teen, check out MOASH, the Michigan Organization on Adolescent Sexual Health.

 If you have the permission of your parent(s)